'Penny wise and security foolish': Cong lambasts Agnipath | Law-Order

 - India

-''It appears to us that the scheme makes a mockery of training; inducts into the defence forces an ill-trained and ill-motivated soldier; and discharges a disappointed and unhappy ex-soldier into the society,'' he said.
+''It is our duty to warn the country of the consequences of a hastily drawn up scheme.
+We would urge the government to keep the Agnipath scheme in abeyance, hold wide consultations with serving and retired officers, and address the issues of quality, efficiency and economy without compromising on any of the three considerations,'' he said. ''It appears to us that the scheme makes a mockery of training; inducts into the defence forces an ill-trained and ill-motivated soldier; and discharges a disappointed and unhappy ex-soldier into the society,'' Chidambaram said, adding that one does not inculcate qualities in six months of training and they are treating it as ''boy scout training''.

-He said the age of recruitment - 17.5-21 years -- raises numerous questions as a large part of the youth will be totally excluded from serving in the defence forces.

 The stated objective of savings on the pension bill is a weak argument and has not been established beyond doubt, he said, adding that on the other hand, the short six-month period of training and unusually short 42 month period of service may have negative consequences on quality, efficiency and effectiveness.